 From 1 October 2013 the law has been amended to enable a landowner to deposit a Landowner Statement accompanied by a map, which brings an end to any period of recreational use 'as of right' over the land to which the statement and map relate.

-An electronic version of the Register is in the documents section on this page.
+An electronic version of the Register (XLS 93KB) is available from the Documents section on this page.